SWOT analysis: Examples and templates

 4.

 Move on to the opportunities.
 These are external conditions that could be helpful in achieving your goals.
-For example, you might be looking at emerging markets, increased demand, or favorable shifts in regulations.
+For example, you might be looking at emerging markets, increased demand, or favorable regulatory changes.

 Threats